fineline179/fineline179.github.io/_posts/2018-01-12-Function-Testing.md

 Let's test some inline math, like the basic $$ y = a x^2 + b $$.
 (NB the alignment issues for $$ y = a x^2 + b $$ depending on browser zoom size..)

-Here is the same math in it's own line:
+Here is the same math in its own line:

 $$ y = a x^2 + b $$